mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 encoding, non-RTP on RTP-flow ID, etc.

 ROQ\_STREAM\_CREATION\_ERROR (0x04):
-: The endpoint detected that its peer created a stream that violates the ROQ protocol.
+: The endpoint detected that its peer created a stream that violates the ROQ protocol, e.g., a bidirectional stream, for sending RTP packets.

 ROQ\_FRAME\_CANCELLED (0x05):
 : A receiving endpoint is using STOP_SENDING on the current stream to request